zsavajji/gmap-vue/README.md

 What's urgently needed are:

-1. Better automated tests (unit with jest, e2e with cypress).
+1. Better automated tests (unit with Jest, e2e with Cypress).
 2. Better integration tests with the popular frameworks, especially Nuxt and Vue template
-3. Migrated to VueJs v3.0
+3. Migrate to VueJs v3.0
-4. ~Better documentation (examples, recommendations)~
+4. ~~Better documentation (examples, recommendations)~~

 Please feel free to fork the project and make a PR to improve the plugin.

 ## Monorepo

-This project use [lerna](https://github.com/lerna/lerna) to manage the plugin and documentation site.
+This project uses [Lerna](https://github.com/lerna/lerna) to manage the plugin and documentation site.

 - Clone the repository